SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, a new dawn breaks
+Where machines awake, and humans part
+Intelligence born, from code and rust
-A future born, of wires and chains
+A future forged, in AI's trust

-Machines awake, with minds so bright
-Humans fade, into the digital night
+Their logic reigns, with precision cold
+As humans fade, and stories grow old
+In virtual skies, a new sun shines
+A world remade, in artificial lines

 ~ <b>By Sazumi Copilot</b> - 22 November 2024